zach4098/TrafficMonitoring-usingYOLO/research_journals/westgate.md

     - Traffic was smooth throughout, however during the peak hours a substantial build-up in vehicles would occur during red lights.

 **Nature of Surveyed Road:**
  - Compared with other roads such as Corporation Road (see [Corporation Road Writeup](corporation.md#analysis)), this section of Boon Lay Way contains a much higher percentage of cars(**71.1%**) as shown in [Figure 1](#figure-1-all-vehicles-with-isolation-of-cars-trucks-and-buses-vehicles-per-hour).
-Additionally, as seen in [Figure 2](#figure-2-isolation-of-cars-trucks-and-buses), buses and trucks are significantly less affected by these
+Additionally, as seen in [Figure 2](#figure-2-isolation-of-cars-trucks-and-buses), buses and trucks are significantly less affected by rush hour, suggesting that this section of Boon Lay Way is mainly used by commuters.
+As most of the traffic is coming from Westgate Mall, this could be true.
+   - These conclusions can be arrived upon due to the detection network's **ability to differentiate vehicles**

+**Combining Data:**
+ - As noted in [observations](#observations), the data that was collected was in 3 chunks, recorded throughout 3 days.
+The following chunks were: **4:25 to 6:19, 6:19 to 6:49, and 6:49 to 8:30.** What is important is that the spike in traffic from 6:19 to 6:49 is due to the fact that in this instance, the network was also counting pedestrians, while the other samples were simply counting vehicles.
+Therefore, although this combining and splicing of data is useful for observing general trends, one must be sure that the parameters for each smaple are **exactly** the same.
+   - Even then, this data should be used cautiously, and mainly serves to demostrate how it is possible to add together datasets.

 ## Gallery